Diversity in thought, maybe not so much.

 "Journalists of color and their allies at The Arizona Republic are standing in solidarity with journalists across the country who are re-examining their coverage and reallocating resources to prioritize equity, diversity and inclusion in their newsrooms," the statement, addressed to Republic executive editor Greg Burton, reads.
 "We don’t have racial parity for journalists of color in opinions, upper management and other veteran roles to fairly cover our diverse communities with the insight they deserve."

-The diversity goals are a sign of the times and an attempt to address previous diversity efforts by the paper that began long before the May 25 death of George Floyd.
+sign of the times and an attempt to address previous diversity efforts by the paper that began long before the May 25 death of George Floyd.
 Burton wrote in a June 30, 2019, column that, having joined the staff a year before, he intended to do something about the paper's lack of diversity through promotions and new hirings of more women and people of color.

 "Closing the gap is not enough," Burton wrote.
 "Nothing short of absolute commitment will reverse course."